Ivan Goncharov: The Same Old Story

 In 1852 Goncharov embarked on a long journey through England, Africa, Japan, and back to Russia, on board the frigate Pallada, as a secretary for Admiral Yevfimy Putyatin, whose mission was to inspect Alaska and other distant outposts of the Empire, and also to establish trade relations with Japan.
 The log-book which it was Goncharov's duty to keep served as a basis for his future book.
 He returned to Saint Petersburg on 25 February 1855, after traveling through Siberia and the Urals, this continental leg of the journey lasting six months.
-Goncharov's travelogue, Frigate "Pallada" ("Pallada" is the Russian spelling of "Pallas"), began to appear, first in Otechestvennye Zapiski (April 1855), then in The Sea Anthology and other magazines.
+Goncharov's travelogue, Frigate "Pallada" ("Pallada" being Russian for "Pallas"), began to appear, first in Otechestvennye Zapiski (April 1855), then in The Sea Anthology and other magazines.

 In 1858, Frigate "Pallada" was published as a separate book; it received favourable reviews and became very popular.
 For the mid-19th-century Russian readership, the book came as a revelation, providing new insights into the world, hitherto unknown.
 Goncharov, a well-read man and a specialist in the history and economics of the countries he visited, proved to be a competent and insightful writer.
 He warned against seeing his work as any kind of political or social statement, insisting it was a subjective piece of writing, but critics praised the book as a well-balanced, unbiased report, containing valuable ethnographic material, but also some social critique.
 Again, the anti-romantic tendency prevailed: it was seen as part of the polemic with those Russian authors who tended to romanticize the "pure and unspoiled" life of the uncivilized world.
 According to Nikolay Dobrolyubov, The Frigate Pallada "bore the hallmark of a gifted epic novelist."